abdelaz3r/sparkline_svg/README.md

-# Sparkline
+# Sparkline SVG

 **TODO: add cover IMAGE**

-`Sparkline` is an Elixir library to generate SVG sparkline charts.
+**Sparkline SVG** is an Elixir library to generate SVG sparkline charts.

 **TODO: Link to documentation on hex**